BeTR-biogeochemistry-modeling/sbetr/README.md

 ## Building

-There is a cmake based build system that has been tested on Mac OS X with gfortran installed into the users path.
-To build:
+BeTR uses a cmake based build system.
+The default build is debug.
+To build using the default debug configuration:

     cd ${SBETR_ROOT}
     make config
-    make debug=1 all
+    make all

 This will do an out of source build in:

-    ${SBETR_ROOT}/build/Xyz/src
+    ${SBETR_ROOT}/build/Xyz-Debug/src

 where Xyz is the build configuration.

 The standalone `sbetr` executable is in:

-    ${SBETR_(ROOT}/bulid/Xyz/src/driver/sbetr
+    ${SBETR_(ROOT}/bulid/Xyz-Debug/src/driver/sbetr

+To build a release configuration of the code:

+    cd ${SBETR_ROOT}
+    make debug=0 config
+    make debug=0 all

 ## Testing